 Page Connections is year-round and ongoing.
 Page Education Foundation collaborates with corporate partners and local business to offer expanded learning opportunities and create internship and career opportunities.
 These unique partnerships benefit businesses and scholar participants: students can explore careers through hands-on internships and workshops, and businesses can then recruit from a diverse pool of potential and qualified Page Scholar graduates.
 Most of the workshops take place during our Fall seminar.

 At the annual fall seminar, community professionals provide mentorship and connect Page Scholars to organized professional development opportunities such as workshops, informative panels, and career exploration sessions.
-Page Connections offers cross-cultural experiences through networking opportunities and provides financial education workshops on topics such as budgeting, negotiating a wage, loans, and insurance.
+Page Connections workshop topics vary from financial literacy, business v. academic writing, negotiating a wages, women in leadership, addressing racism and microaggressions, informational sessions on credit and loans, insurance, and college knowledge.

 NEEDS ADDRESSED BY THIS PROGRAM